RattyDAVE/docker-ubuntu-hercules-mvs/README.md

 Then connect a 3270 terminal to the container ip address on port 3270.

+If you need a development system with x3270 pre installed then have a look at https://hub.docker.com/r/rattydave/docker-ubuntu-xrdp-mate-custom/ and pull rattydave/docker-ubuntu-xrdp-mate-custom:v2-tools

 For more information see http://wotho.ethz.ch/tk4-/MVS_TK4-_v1.00_Users_Manual.pdf

 ### Users